namanyayg/namanyayg/README.md

 At the age of 24, I took a sabbatical and decided that I had worked enough for clients.
 Backed by the years of experience building production-grade software for millions of happy users, I started working on my own prducts.

-Since then, I've been writing software that makes AI do the boring stuff, so humans can focus on what truly matters.

 - 🌍 [Website](https://nmn.gl/)
 - 📃 [LinkedIn](https://linkedin.com/in/namanyayg)
 - 🐦 [Twitter](https://x.com/namanyayg)